muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 After i asked two friends a meetup day is much more calm down.
 Everyone can take over one or two tasks.
 In this case: We scale our preparation over people.

-## Do it every month

-If you start a meetup, not many people will know it.
-This leads to quite less people at your first events (especially in non tech areas, i don't talk about Berlin, Hamburg, San Francisco, ...).
-This is sad and you will feel sad.
-But you don't have to be sad.
-This is normal.

-If you run a good meetup people will come.
-People will know your meetup after some time.
-Mouth to mouth marketing needs time.
-**If you run your meetup regularly (like every month), people will appreciate it.**
-This helps to stabilize the number of people per meetup.

-In the first year of the PHP Usergroup DUS, 4 up to 8 people showed up for the meetup.
-It was great.
-We were a small group and everyone knows everyone.
-After some time we were getting more known in the city.
-Now, after nearly 4 years, 45 up to 80 people show up every month.

-Take your time.
-**To build a well visites meetup you need time and stamina.**

 ## Choose the right platform for announcements